Capital Mispricing and Structural Risk

 Between diagnosis and correction, there is resistance.
 It is predictable, rational, and the single most common reason structural corrections fail.
 Naming it is a precondition for surviving it.

-The roles that lose scope were not mistakes but rational responses to a real problem.
-The organisation rewarded the visible coordination of complexity rather than its elimination, because complexity itself was invisible to the people who controlled headcount.
-The structure that created them has changed.
-The roles have not.
+The roles that lose scope were not mistakes but rational responses to a real problem: the organisation rewarded the visible coordination of complexity rather than its elimination, because complexity itself was invisible to the people who controlled headcount.
+The structure that created these roles has changed; the roles have not.

 Programme directors and portfolio leads.
 Their authority derives from coordinating across teams that do not share ownership.
-When units own processes and interact through contracts, the coordination function disappears.
-The programme director who manages dependencies between six teams is performing work that versioned contracts and owned boundaries make unnecessary.
-While the work itself was real, the genuine need for it is not.
+When units own processes and interact through contracts, that coordination disappears.
+The work was real; the need for it is not.

 Central data teams.
 Their authority derives from controlling a shared substrate.
 When units own their data and publish through contracts, the central team's scope shrinks to reporting-layer governance: contract compatibility, cross-unit standards, conflict resolution.
-This is a smaller, more focused function.
-For a team that built its identity around controlling the organisation's data, it is experienced as a loss.
+For a team that built its identity around controlling the organisation's data, a smaller, more focused function is experienced as a loss.

-Product managers and product owners of portfolio labels.
-Their role bridges the gap between a portfolio label and the system.
-When the portfolio label corresponds to an owned process, the bridge is unnecessary.
-The product manager of “Customer Engagement” exists because Customer Engagement has no coherent boundary in the code.
-When it does, the role either becomes the process owner or it disappears.
+Product managers of portfolio labels.
+Their role bridges a portfolio label and the system.
+When the label corresponds to an owned process, the bridge is unnecessary, and the role either becomes the process owner or disappears.

 ...